 Heat pump air filters should be changed at least twice a year.
 Here is how to replace them.
+If you want a quick view on changing filters, see the video at the bottom of the page.

 Filters may be located at the return-air registers in the home or in the heat pump’s air-handler cabinet.
 In many cases, they are in both places.